Eacred/eacrd/internal/version/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/Eacred/eacrd/internal/version)

-Package version provides a single location to house the version information for ecrd and other utilities provided in the same repository.
+Package version provides a single location to house the version information for eacrd and other utilities provided in the same repository.

 ## Installation and Updating